Jabble/tamu-rdm-workshops/modules/data-documentation.md

 - You to get a mess of details out of your head, so that you can focus on doing your work and avoid forgetting important considerations.
 - You can reproduce and improve workflows in the future.
-- Other researchers, including your collaborators, to find the right data and use them properly.
+- Other researchers, including your collaborators, can find the right data and use them properly.

 ## What to document
 Documentation can be used to describe your research projects at different levels.
 High-level documentation explains your research goals and the progress of your project.
-At a low-level, documentation explains the details of the data, how it has been collected and changed over time.
+Low-level documentation explains the details of the data, how it has been collected, stored, and changed over time.

 Project documentation explains: